-Damages in a Motor Scooter Accident Lawsuit
+What Damages Are Available in Motor Scooter Accident Lawsuits?

 The injuries and financial loss that comes with a motor scooter accident are often severe.
 Unlike cars and other motor vehicles, a scooter offers limited protection for its rider.
 A St. Augustine attorney could help an injured motor scooter rider recover compensation for these losses.
 Common examples of damages in a motor scooter accident claim include:

 When a motor scooter collides with a larger vehicle, it is usually severely damaged.
 While some it could be possible to repair some mopeds after a crash, most of them involved in accidents are total losses.
 A plaintiff could seek compensation to cover the cost of replacing or repairing their motor scooter.

 The significant injuries that may result from a motor scooter crash are often costly.
 However, with a successful injury claim, a plaintiff could seek compensation for hospital bills, medical devices, and physical therapy.